kitttn/temptest/Hardware-Overview.md

 The Big Development Board (BDB) is the canonical development platform for firmware developers.
 It is a large printed circuit board that incorporates most of the circuitry for a Project Ara phone, along with a plethora of connectors, jumpers, and switches.
-The current BDB revision is 2A, which is referred to in documents and discussions as "BDB2A".
+The current BDB revision is 2B, which is referred to in documents and discussions as "BDB2B".
 In this wiki, we try to keep it simple by just calling it "BDB".

-Note: A previous version of the BDB, the "BDB1B", is no longer supported for development.
-If you have a BDB1B, you'll need to exchange it for a BDB2A.
+Note: A previous version of the BDB, the "BDB2A", is also in use.
+If you have one, it should have been reworked as necessary to make it work with any BDB2B instructions in this wiki.

 BDB features include:
 * ST Microelectronics [STM32F417](http://www.st.com/web/en/catalog/mmc/FM141/SC1169/SS1577/LN11) Supervisory Controller (SVC)